erhant/moonmath/arithmetics/README.md

 - $\{1, -1\} \in \mathbb{Z}$
 - $\{1, -1, 1/2\} \in \mathbb{Q}$

-## Exercise 6

-> Using the programming language of your choice, write an algorithm that computes integer long divison and handles all edge cases properly.

-TODO

 ## Exercise 5

 > Find an $m \in \mathbb{Z}$ and an $r \in \mathbb{N}$ with $0 \leq r < |b|$ such that $a = mb + r$ holds for the following pairs: